PathPlanning/AMAPF-MF-BS/README.md

 ## Results
 The makespan of each instance are logged in a csv-style file (`results/results*2.csv`).
 The results are also printed in the terminal.
+## TODO
+- Implement function to print the paths (which form the mimimum makespan) for each agent.